 Slots: Odds of Winning Around 1 in 49,836,032

 You play slots by putting money into a slot machine and pulling a lever or pushing a button to spin a wheel.
 Depending on where the wheel lands, you win or lose.

-Slot machines have various odds of winning, and the odds are printed on each machine, so be sure to read them before you select a machine to play.
+Slot machines have various odds of winning, and the odds are printed on each machine.
+Be sure to read them before you select a machine to play.

 Generally, the more money you need to spend to play, the better your odds of winning are.
 You may also have better odds of winning smaller payouts than a jackpot prize.

-There is one casino game where the odds are wildly variable since skill plays as large a part in winning as luck does.
+There is one casino game where the odds are wildly variable because skill plays as large a part in winning as luck does: